unsplash-image-z81fCikflf0.jpg

 An End-of-Life Practitioner (EOLP) provides compassionate support, guidance, and care to individuals and their families during the final stages of life.

 The role is deeply holistic, focusing on the emotional, spiritual, and practical aspects of dying.
-An EOLP works closely with those nearing the end of life, as well as their loved ones, to ensure that their final days are approached with comfort, dignity, and meaning — honoring each person's unique journey.
+An EOLP works closely with those nearing the end of life, as well as their loved ones, to ensure that their final days are approached with comfort, dignity, and meaning.
+Focusing on honoring each person's unique journey.

 • An EOLP offers a safe space for individuals and their families to express their fears, hopes, and concerns.
 They may provide counseling, spiritual care, and help in processing the emotions associated with dying and loss.